xvnpw/ai-security-analyzer/README.md

 ```
 This example:
 - Excludes test files, documentation, and LICENSE
-- Only includes Python and Java files
+- Only includes Python and Java source files
 - Focuses on files containing security-related keywords

 2. Using Anthropic's Claude model with custom temperature: